 Steiner was born into music in Austria, and Richard Strauss was his godfather.
 During his youth he studied under two of the greatest composers of the 19th and 20th century, Johannes Brahms and Gustaf Mahler.
 King Kong was his breakthrough in Hollywood, and he would go on to win three Academy Awards for his music.
 The American Film Institute in its respected ”100 Years of Film” list, ranked his score for Gone with the Wind (1939) as #2 and King Kongas #13 of all American film scores in history.
 He also scored Son of Kong, and during his career composed 380 films with either his own material or stock music.
 Despite the whopping number, he somehow managed to keep completely clear of sci-fi after Kong.

 Uncredited special effects photographer Vernon L. Walker was later nominated for 4 Oscars for special effects and worked on a number of successful films, including Orson Welles’ ”the best film in history” – Citizen Kane.
 King Kong was cameraman Kenneth Peach’s first film, and he would later establish himself in TV, but he did film the cheap 1959 sci-fi film It!
 The Terror from Beyond Space, often cited as the main inspiration for Ridley Scott’s Alien (although that is a hotly debated topic).
 Costume designer Walter Plunkett was Hollywood nobility, and his designs for famous films are too numerous to list – suffice to say he won an Oscar and was nominated for a whopping nine!
-The point of interest for sci-fi fans is that he designed the men’s costumes for the 1957 classic Forbidden Planet.
+The point of interest for sci-fi fans is that he designed the men’s costumes for the 1956 classic Forbidden Planet (review).

 Merian C. Cooper and the special effects team famously filmed a whole scene with some of the rescuers getting shaken off a log and falling into a pit with giant spiders and lizards.
 At the first screening, Cooper thought the scene slowed the movie down and cut it from the film, and it has since been lost.
 When Peter Jackson made his 2005 remake he also made a short recreation of what he thought the scene would have looked like, taking his cue from drawings and photographs.
 He then filmed the scene in the style of the 1933 film, using the same tools, effects and techniques that the team with O’Brien, Delgado and the Redmonds would have had at their disposal.